Cyberia (ISP): Lebanon

 Cyberia is now the major Internet Service Provider in Lebanon and it owns more than 50 percent market share.

 In 2009, a meeting was held with the board of directors CEO and chairman Kamal Shehadi (Representatives from private companies licensed to provide Internet Services with representatives from companies such as, "Cable 1" and representatives of Internet service providers, "Cyberia", "IDM", "Broadband Plus" and "TerraNet" to raise discussion about the problems that are facing Lebanese consumers and how to deal with it.

-Despite the fact that Cyberia offers excellent Internet services, there was a misconception with the Fair Usage Policy which was applied to DSL users with free night traffic.
+There was a misconception with the Fair Usage Policy which was applied to DSL users with free night traffic.
 This raised a huge feud among customers since they had now a limit on the amount of download they can do at night.
 However, this policy proved to be effective on the long term since this was made to set restrictions and to ensure that users who engage in substantial continuous download activity will not impair the performance of the network, thus decreasing the speed of the broadband service available to all other users.